 Broken or Fractured Bones

-Unsurprisingly, a serious car crash’s impact can cause broken and fractured bones.
+Unsurprisingly, the most common injuries caused by serious car accidents are broken and fractured bones.
 Car accident victims often experience a bone break or fracture due to mere brunt of the other car and air bag deployment.

 Lacerations and Bruises